Margaret Fountaine: Scientific practice

 In 1898 she was elected as a fellow to the Royal Entomological Society and participated in the meetings.
 In her diaries she noted "I well know, of my being the sole representative of my sex present, with the exception of one lady visitor."
 In the summer of 1900 she and Elwes collected butterflies in Greece and they published an account of their findings in The Entomologist.
 She cooperated with Elwes on his Grecian Lepidoptera exhibition.

 The money she had inherited from her uncle allowed her to travel extensively and expand her collection.
 It is however difficult to establish exact dates for her scientific expeditions, as she travelled mostly without a passport and did not record dates of arrival or departure in her diary.
 Between 1901 and her death in 1940 a number of important expeditions can nevertheless be established.
-In 1901 she went on an expedition to Syria and Palestine which led to a publication in The Entomologist.
+In 1901 she went on an expedition to the region of Syria in the Ottoman Empire which led to a publication in The Entomologist.
 In the article she discussed the breeding of rare butterfly species.
 In Syria she hired the dragoman Khalil Neimy, who would become her travel companion.
-In 1903 she went on expedition to Asia Minor and she returned to Constantinople with nearly 1,000 butterflies.
+In 1903 she went on expedition to the Ottoman Empire and she returned to Istanbul with nearly 1,000 butterflies.
 Her articles in The Entomologist on the expedition discussed seasonal and geographical influences on butterfly species, prompting notes and letters on the subject in subsequent issues.

-In 1904 and 1905 she was on scientific expeditions in South Africa and Rhodesia.
+In 1904 and 1905 she was on scientific expeditions in Cape Colony and Southern Rhodesia.
 There she wrote and illustrated sketch books to document eggs, caterpillars and chrysalises.
 Norman Riley, who went on to become the head of the Entomology Department at the British Museum, said "these sketchbooks were most beautifully done and illustrated the metamorphosis of many species which had not been previously known to science".
 Her research on the life cycles, food plants and seasonal timings of skin and colour changes was published in Transactions of the Entomological Society.
 This highly scientific article was reviewed and praised by entomologists.
 When she was back in London Fountaine set her African specimens.
 Subsequently, she went on expedition in the United States, Central America and the Caribbean.
 In Kingston, Jamaica she held a talk at the Kingston Naturalists' Club on "The sagacity of caterpillars".